Ashir-tariq/Apple-Clone/README.md

+This a my first react project using vite that i built a clone of apple not soo complex code simple and easy logic use of components amd import and export in react

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.